eldada/terraform-examples/7.jfrog-platform-aws-install/README.md

 2. S3 as the Artifactory object storage
 3. EKS as the Kubernetes cluster running Artifactory and Xray with pre-defined node groups for the different services

-This time, the resources are split between individual files for easy and clear separation.
+The resources are split between individual files for easy and clear separation.

 The [jfrog-values.yaml](jfrog-values.yaml) file has the values that Helm will use to configure the JFrog Platform installation.

+*IMPORTANT:* The Xray RabbitMQ is not using a persistent volume due to the lack of EBS provisioner in the EKS cluster.
+This will be fixed in a later version.

 1. Initialize the Terraform configuration by running the following command
 ```shell